GateKeeper (roller coaster): Track

 GateKeeper's tubular steel track is 4164 ft long and the lift is approximately 170 ft high.
 The track is Azure Blue (dark blue) and Strata Blue (light blue), and the supports are white.
 There are 102 track pieces, each weighing approximately 7500 lb.
 Unlike Raptor and Rougarou, the track and supports are filled with sand to reduce the noise as the ride traverses the main entrance.
 The track and supports were manufactured by Clermont Steel Fabricators in Batavia in southwest Ohio.

 Clermont also manufactured the two keyhole towers.
 Each tower is 100 ft tall; 25 ft is the concrete foundation and 75 ft is steel.
 At the Great Ohio Coaster Club holiday tour, Ed Dangler—Cedar Point’s Director of Maintenance and New Construction—stated the original plan was to have the towers' supports encased by an outer shell; however, Cedar Point went back to B&M, and decided to build a steel structure to serve as the keyhole element and the supports.
 Each half of the tower weighs about 65000 lb.

 Records

 GateKeeper broke several world records.
 Among Wing Coasters, it became the longest and fastest, featured the longest drop, and contained the most inversions.
-It also set a record for the world's highest roller coaster inversion, surpassing Volcano, The Blast Coaster at Cedar Point's sister park, Kings Dominion.
+It also set a record for the world's highest roller coaster inversion, surpassing the defunct Volcano, The Blast Coaster at Cedar Point's sister park, Kings Dominion.
 The highest-inversion record was broken by Steel Curtain in 2019.